 Willa Jean was my first stop on my second trip to New Orleans.
 The savory BBQ shrimp on sourdough with burrata was incredible.

+I went with one of Fields' enticing chocolate chip cookies with sea salt for dessert.
 She spent two years perfecting the recipe, which includes three types of Valrhona chocolate.

 Pair your cookie with a glass of vanilla milk or a cup of the Willa Jean coffee blend by Intelligentsia.